ssilverman/QNEthernet/README.md

    `#include <EthernetUdp.h>`.
 2. Just below that, add: `using namespace qindesign::network;`
-3. You likely don't want or need to set/choose your own MAC address, so just call Ethernet.begin() with no arguments.
+3. You likely don't want or need to set/choose your own MAC address, so just call `Ethernet.begin()` with no arguments.
 This version uses DHCP.
-The three- argument version (IP, subnet mask, gateway) sets those parameters instead of using DHCP.
+The three-argument version (IP, subnet mask, gateway) sets those parameters instead of using DHCP.
 If you really want to set your own MAC address, for now, consult the code.
 4. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address.
 Try 10 seconds (10000 ms) and see if that works for you.